oleks/tutorial-workbench/getting-started-with-c/Tutorial.md

 # Getting Started With C

-Authors note: intended as reading material on ARK and/or OSM.
+Authors note: intended as reading material on ARK and/or OSM, and later, CompSys.